YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/SPRxDAT.md

 registers and serially outputted to the display, MSB first on the left.

-  > NOTE: Writing to the A buffer enables (arms) the sprite.
+  > Note: Writing to the A buffer enables (arms) the sprite.
 Writing to the [SPRxCTL](SPRxCTL.md) registers disables the sprite.

 If enabled, data in the A and B buffers will be output